ohmvaghela/banking/README.md

 * Underlying assets - refer to financial assets or securities that financial derivatives are based on

+* Bonds
+    * issued by governmet and coorporations when they need money
+    * Type of a loan
+    * Payed back on specific date and with periodic interest
+    * Backed by colletral

+* Debanture
+    * Long term debt, with no secutries and collateral
+    * Usually Issed by large companines and finantial institutions
+    * High rate of interest then Bonds

+* Treasury Bill
+    * Short Term debts issued by govt of india
+    * three tenors
+        * 91,182,364
+    * Issued at discount rates and redemmed at face value

+* Commertial paper
+    * form of short term, unsecured debt
+    * Commonly issued by companies to repay their payrolls, payables, inventories and other short term payments
+    * Average 30 days , range form 1-270 days

+* CD Cerfificate of deposit

 * Types of financial instuments
     * Cash instuments